-A Central Vancouver Island Urchin Barren Management Area was piloted for a fifth season as part of an ecosystem management approach in Management Area 13.
+A Central Vancouver Island Urchin Barren Management Area was piloted for a sixth season as part of an ecosystem management approach in Management Area 13.
 Red Sea Urchin barrens exist around Management Area 13 and may be negatively impacting the growth of kelp and sessile invertebrates.
 In an attempt to reduce the numbers of urchins in this area, the harvest rate was increased from 2% to 5% and a long term closure in Discovery Passage was temporarily reopened for commercial harvest.

-A new quota area was created in 2021 within Juan Perez Sound to provide a harvest opportunity as part of an on-going kelp restoration research project within the Gwaii Haanas National Marine Conservation Area.
+Three quota areas were combined into one quota area in Management Area 23 and quota was increased in the Port McNeil at the request of the PUHA.
+Harvest occurred in Juan Perez Sound in March 2022 and 2023 as part a kelp restoration project within Gwaii Haanas National Marine Conservation Area.
 This project is led by Parks Canada with the assistance of the Haida Fisheries Program and the Pacific Urchin Harvesters Association.
-The study site and surrounding area were last harvested in spring 2022.